F3real/F3real.github.io/content/pwn_adventure_sourcery_2.md

   hlt
 ~~~
 But we can't use null byte since it is used to trigger execution.
 So we have to change `mov eax, SYS_WALK` with `xor eax, eax; mov al, SYS_WALK`.
-Also we don't need y-vel so we will set ecx to 0 with `xor ecx, ecx` and in ebx we will write max value (-1)
+Also, we don't need y-vel so we will set ecx to 0 with `xor ecx, ecx` and in ebx we will write max value (-1)

 Solution:
 ~~~asm